nitzel/hurryup/meatly/readme.md

 # [GOTO: game](index.html)
 ![screenshot](screen.png)
 # meatly
-submission to the 1st meatlyjam ever [www.meatlyjam.com](http://www.meatlyjam.com "tada") **DAMN IT!** its not working as it should.
-That means, there is only a tutorial playable :(
+- **DAMN IT!** its not working as it should.
+That means, there is only a tutorial playable.
+Everything after it may be stuttering.
+If you know how to fix that, please dont hesitate to contact me!
+- submission to the 1st meatlyjam ever [www.meatlyjam.com](http://www.meatlyjam.com "tada")
+- my first gamejam!
+- I have never done anything with `phaser.js` before.
+So all the knowledge had to be earned within these 48 hours
 # timeline (GMT+1)
 - 16:00 uff, exam is over!
 Lets get home.
 - 17:00 meatlyjam starts!
 My first gamejam!!!
 Wuhu :banana: